Does Faith Lead To Solidarity?

 This exploration begins with Thomas Aquinas‘s theological assertion that “obedience follows faith,” establishing a foundation for understanding how religious commitment translates into collective action, while Emile Durkheim‘s groundbreaking sociological work demonstrates that religion’s power to unite individuals stems not from its specific doctrines, but from its fundamental nature as a social institution that binds people together through shared practices and beliefs.

-As contemporary society grapples with increasing polarization and fragmentation, examining the connection between faith and solidarity becomes particularly urgent, offering insights into how religious communities can serve as vital sources of social capital, trust-building, and cross-cultural bridge-making in an era desperately seeking unity amidst division.
+As contemporary society grapples with increasing polarization and fragmentation, examining the connection between faith and solidarity becomes particularly urgent – offering insights into how religious communities can serve as vital sources of social capital, trust-building, and cross-cultural bridge-making in an era desperately seeking unity amidst division.

-Does faith lead to the social virtue of solidarity?
-Yes, because “obedience follows faith”, as said by Thomas Aquinas.
 Emile Durkheim, on the other hand, points to the value of faith for developing social solidarity by taking us in a completely different direction from that of Aquinas: “The beneficent influence of religion is not due to the special nature of religious conceptions.”
 He continues, “If religion protects man against the desire for self-destruction, it is not that it preaches the respect for his own person to him with arguments sui generis; but because it is a society.”

 The key point from Durkheim is that “religion preserves men from suicide because and in so far as it is a society.”
 Accordingly, suicide is not merely a personal tragedy, but a sociologically predictable consequence of the degree to which one is integrated into society, in this case, religious society.
 “The more numerous and strong these collective states of mind are, the stronger the integration of the religious community, and also the greater its preservative value”, as said by Emile Durkheim.

 Religion clearly has the ability to develop societies of “shared aims, shared goals”, as suggested by Heather Battaly in the traits of solidarity, otherwise the practice of faith would not produce societal “preservative value”, as put by Durkheim.
-Therefore, we can safely say that, yes, faith does lead to the social virtue of solidarity.

-Solidarity based on relationality, connectedness, and the importance of the future flows from faith.
+Finally, according to Dr. Phillip McGraw in ‘We’ve Got Issues’: “In a divided society, a communal worshiping experience helps create unity and social cohesion.”
 A study in Britain, in fact, showed that religious community participation in general does present a positive association with majority-minority connectedness.
 See below a slightly modified version of the study’s Figure 2.

 Final Thoughts